zhizhongpu/predocguide/about.md

 This guide is composed by Zhizhong Pu in Oct 2023.
 Suggestions and questions are welcome - please post as issue in the [github repo](https://github.com/zhizhongpu/predocguide/issues).

 ## Epistemological Notes
 When I studied at Harvard, I worked with predocs at David Yang's and Melissa Dell's labs.
 In 2023, I applied to 15 predoc positions, got 2 job offers, including Jesse Shapiro's lab, by early October.
 I also scheduled interviews with Amy Finkelstein and Blueprint Labs before withdrawing.
-This document's content mostly comes from my personal experiences, reading online, and conversations with my many connections and faculty mentors.
+This document's content mostly comes from my personal experiences, reading online, and conversations with my many helpful connections and faculty mentors.

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages